dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 **Example:** Using GPIO pin 16 for the mode button: `mode_pin = Pin(16, Pin.IN, Pin.PULL_UP)`

+#### Generating Waveforms for Audio
+Creating electrical signals for producing sounds and tones using digital-to-analog conversion or PWM.

+**Example:** Synthesizing different frequencies for alarm sounds and hourly chimes.

 #### Ghosting
 A visual artifact where previous images remain partially visible on certain display types.